BertrandPouget/goo/README.md

 # Graphs of Objects

-Code implemented for the computations carried out throughout the MSc thesis in Mathematical Engineering "Innovating Data Modelling for Road Pavement Detection with Graphs of Objects".
+Code implemented for the computations carried out throughout the MSc thesis in Mathematical Engineering "Graphs of Objects: Innovating Data Modelling for Road Pavement Detection".

 For an in-depth explanation of the passages, the consultation of the original work is strongly advised.